brannondorsey/twilio-cleverbot/README.md

 # Twilio-cleverbot

 Text [Cleverbot](http://cleverbot.com) from your phone.
 Cleverbot responds at a rate that is modeled after a real person.
-Using Node.js [Twilio](https://www.npmjs.org/package/twilio) and [Cleverbot-node](https://www.npmjs.org/package/cleverbot-node) on a server created with [Express](https://www.npmjs.org/package/express).
+Uses Node.js [Twilio](https://www.npmjs.org/package/twilio) and [Cleverbot-node](https://www.npmjs.org/package/cleverbot-node) on a server created with [Express](https://www.npmjs.org/package/express).
+If the Cleverbot API is down (see [this issue](https://github.com/brannondorsey/twilio-cleverbot/issues/1)), Twilio-cleverbot defaults to using the [Eliza chat bot](http://nlp-addiction.com/eliza/).

 ![Response Time Histogram](data/rate_histogram.png)